Heortappel-hub/Secure-Computing-CW1/README.md

 Notice: No encrypted

+## Fix Verification Method：

+F1 and F2: Attempt the original SQL injection payloads

+Expected results:

+Login should fail.

+Search should return no unauthorised data.

+Logs should show no SQL errors.

+F3： Perform the following penetration test:

+Log out or delete cookies.

+Manually craft a POST request (e.g., using curl/Postman):

+F4： Test whether protected pages can be accessed without a valid session

+Add a basic session verification to check if current user is stored in user table.

 Fix:
 <img width="1366" height="519" alt="image" src="https://github.com/user-attachments/assets/2b4a9be7-533e-465d-a227-f4919913be57" />
 Enable jetty.servlet.ServletContextHandler instead of import org.eclipse.jetty.servlet.ServletHandler; The Last version does not support httpsession.